USFmatscilab/FerroPhase-Q/README.txt

 generate.py :- The details of this file is given in the header of "generate.py".
 This is for Ground-State Relaxation model.
 It also generates input data for next steps of DMB, LLO and LO model calculations at finite temperature.

 INPUT FILES:
-- DataMagnitude.txt : Text file containing polarization (in C/m) vs potential energy (in eV)
+- DataMagnitude.txt : Text file containing polarization (in C/m^2) vs potential energy (in eV)
 - PARAM.jason       : This file contains the simulation parameters for the Ground-State Relaxation (GSR) Model.
 Actual file for the calculations ferroelectric and antiferroelectric are given in the main folder (PZO and CGB).
 The parameters are:

 {
-  "Emin": -500.0,   (Maximum electric field in kV/cm) "Emax": 500.0,    (Minimum electric field in kV/cm) "stepE": 801,     (Steps of electric field)
+  "Emin": -500.0,   (Maximum electric field range in kV/cm) "Emax": 500.0,    (Minimum electric field range in kV/cm) "stepE": 801,     (Steps of electric field)
   "Temp": 300.0,    (Temperature of the system in K) "z_star": 6.3244, (Born effective charge of the system)